unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 | Description       | 01–43  | 44–53        | 54–73      | 74–100    |
 | False destination | 01–50  | 51–100       | —          | —         |

 **_Familiarity._** “Permanent circle” means a permanent teleportation circle whose sigil sequence you know.
-“Associated object” means that you possess an object taken from the desired destination within the last six months, such as a book from a arcanist’s library, bed linen from a royal suite, or a chunk of marble from a lich’s secret tomb.
+“Associated object” means that you possess an object taken from the desired destination within the last six months, such as a book from an arcanist’s library, bed linen from a royal suite, or a chunk of marble from a lich’s secret tomb.

 “Very familiar” is a place you have been very often, a place you have carefully studied, or a place you can see when you cast the tek skill.
 “Seen casually” is someplace you have seen more than once but with which you aren’t very familiar.
 “Viewed once” is a place you have seen once, possibly using tek.
 “Description” is a place whose location and appearance you know through someone else’s description, perhaps from a map.